olamilekan5162/memoryWeave/README.md

 - **Craft Immersive Narratives:** Don't just show photos; tell the story.
 Combine your media with journaling, and ambient sounds to reconstruct the _feeling_ of a memory.
 - **All Your Memories, Always Yours:** MemoryWeave operates entirely in your browser.
 All your data is stored locally using IndexedDB, ensuring privacy and ownership.
 No cloud accounts, no subscriptions.
 - **Share Your Woven Memories:** Export your crafted "weaves" as JSON files to back them up or share them with other MemoryWeave users.
 Or, export a fully self-contained HTML 'Mini-Site' of your Weaved memory that anyone can view in their browser, no app needed!
-- **Rediscover & Relive:** Easily search, filter by tags, and sort your memory capsules.
+- **Rediscover & Relive:** Easily search, filter by tags, and sort your memory weaved.
 Let MemoryWeave help you stumble upon forgotten gems from your past.

 MemoryWeave is for anyone who wants to do more with their memories than just let them sit in a folder.
 It's for storytellers, nostalgists, and anyone looking to preserve and share their life's moments in a more meaningful way.